 Throughout the hands-on session with the SEL55F18Z, the autofocus accuracy is good but not great, while the performance of the 5-axis in-camera body image stabilizer is excellent.
 Despite using the Zeiss SEL55F18Z, I also used the SEL2870 kit lens and shot at 70mm to try the A7 MK II’s 5-axis in-camera body IS efficiency at a longer focal length.

 Sample Shots with SEL2870 Kit Lens

-I like the more solid built of the new A7 MK II, thanks to the alloy-magnesium body that we have seen on the A7R and A7S.
-The larger grip and reallocation of shutter button and front wheel are the welcome changes as it provides more comfortable holding and more nature shutter pressing position.
+I like the more solid built of the new Sony A7 II, thanks to the alloy-magnesium body that we have seen on the Sony A7R and A7S.
+The larger grip and reallocation of the shutter button and front wheel are the welcome changes.
+They provide a more comfortable holding and more natural shutter pressing position.

 The selling point of the Sony A7 II – the 5-axis in-camera body image stabilizer shines in the handshaking compensation.
 I can easily get blur-free results at 3 stops slower shutter speed with a single hand shot.
 When using two hands to hold the camera properly, I manage to get blur-free results at 4 stops slower shutter speed.